ouaziz/ouaziz/README.md

 - 👋 Hi, I’m @ouaziz
-- 👀 I’m interested in RubyOnRails and php
+- 👀 I’m interested in RubyOnRails PHP, Powershell ...
-- 🌱 I’m currently learning Go and Rust
+- 🌱 I’m currently learning Go
-- 💞️ I’m looking to collaborate on Rails and php projects
+- 💞️ I’m looking to collaborate on Open source projects
-- 📫 How to reach me : send message in linkedin
+- 📫 How to reach me : find me on linkedin

 <!---
 ouaziz/ouaziz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.